Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Conclusions

 \section{Conclusions}

-In this Letter we have presented the results of a 10-night spectroscopic monitoring campaign of 3I/ATLAS with the Hiltner 2.4\,m telescope, complemented by simultaneous photometric monitoring with the McGraw-Hill 1.3\,m telescope, both operated at the MDM Observatory, during the comet's inbound passage from 3.2 to 2.9\,au.
+In this Letter we have presented the results of a spectroscopic monitoring campaign of 3I/ATLAS with the Hiltner 2.4\,m telescope between August 9-17, during which spectroscopic observations were conducted on five nights.
+This was complemented by simultaneous photometric monitoring with the McGraw-Hill 1.3\,m telescope.
+Both telescopes operated at the MDM Observatory, during the comet's inbound passage from 3.2 to 2.9\,au.
 Our main conclusions are:

 \begin{itemize} \item We detected CN emission at 3870 $\mathrm{\AA}$ in our spectra.
-It was absent during the first nights of the campaign (August 11 UTC) but became visible from August 13 onward, with tentative evidence for a steep increase in strength.
+It was absent during the first nights of the campaign prior to August 13 UTC, but became visible thereafter, with tentative evidence for a steep increase in strength.

-\item The CN molecular production rate was measured at $Q$(CN) $\sim 8\times10^{23}$ s$^{-1}$, toward the lower end of values reported for comets at comparable heliocentric distances.
+\item The CN molecular production rate on August 16 was measured at $Q$(CN) = $(7.17\pm0.38) \times 10^{24}$ s$^{-1}$, toward the lower end of values reported for comets.

 \item Photometric measurements support the spectroscopic detection of gas-driven activity.
 The brightness profile shows a small but measurable enhancement, consistent with the development of the coma.